xoblite/HAP-NodeJS-accessories/README.md

 # xoblite/HAP-NodeJS-accessories

 _(Nb.
-I started working on [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) accessory plugins a few weeks back and will start uploading the first public ones here shortly.
-This readme will be continuously updated, however the code itself should hopefully be somewhat self-explainable... ;) )_
+I started working on [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) accessory plugins a few months back and will be uploading stuff here continuously.
+This readme will therefore also be updated continuously, however the code itself should hopefully be somewhat self-explainable as well... ;) )_

 **SuperSnap_accessory.js**